tamu-edu/it-cloud-docs/src/github/migration_tool.md

 ## Prerequisites

-- This tool only supports migrations from `github.tamu.edu` to GitHub Enterprise Cloud.
+- This tool only supports migrations from organization-owned repositories on `github.tamu.edu` to GitHub Enterprise Cloud.
-- You must have admin access to the repositories you want to migrate.
+- You must have admin access to the repositories or organization you want to migrate.
 - You must have a GitHub account with access to the `tamu-edu` or `tamu-edu-students` organizations on GitHub Enterprise Cloud.

 ## Limitations